 Couples, co-habiting people and/or family living in the same dwelling should apply for a Family Residence Permit.
 The main income earner or the person whose name is on the Property Title Deeds (Kocan)/Rental Agreement, if only one partner’s name is listed, should take the role of Sponsor for the purposes of the application.
 Only their salary/pension will be evaluated when making the application.

-Other persons who could be considered as a sponsor are: TRNC citizens, residency permit holders, business permit holders, student residence permit holders and the foreigners who have been legally working in the TRNC at least for a year.
+Other persons who could be considered as a sponsor are: TRNC citizens, residency permit holders, business permit holders, student residence permit holders and foreigners who have been legally working in the TRNC at least for a year.

-People Who Can Receive Family Residence Permit
+People Who May Apply for a Family Residence Permit

 ⦁ The Sponsor’s foreign spouse and children under 18 years of age